State Guide · Rajasthan

 Red Flags When Buying Property in Rajasthan: Walk Away Immediately

-Jamabandi shows SC or ST caste for the seller and buyer is general category.
-SC/ST land can only transfer to SC/ST. This is an absolute bar.
-No agreement between buyer and seller can override it.
-The sale will be void.
+Jamabandi shows SC or ST caste for the seller and the buyer is general category.
+SC/ST land can only transfer to SC/ST buyers — this is absolute and the sale will be void.

-Land classified as Khudkasht and seller claims it is freely transferable.
-Khudkasht rights are not freely transferable.
-Transfer is limited to exchange, partition, or gift for maintenance.
-Any other transfer is restricted.
-If the Jamabandi shows Khudkasht, demand a qualified local advocate's written opinion before any payment.
+Land is classified as Khudkasht and the seller claims it is freely transferable.
+Khudkasht rights are limited to exchange, partition or gift for maintenance only.

-Agricultural land being sold as residential or commercial without a Section 90-B conversion order visible in the Jamabandi.
-The Jamabandi must reflect the conversion.
-A conversion order that is not yet reflected in revenue records is incomplete.
-Do not pay any advance until the conversion is both ordered and updated in the Jamabandi.
+Agricultural land sold as residential/commercial without a Section 90-B conversion visible in the Jamabandi.
+Conversion must be both ordered and updated in the revenue records.

-Land type in Khasra is Beed, Banjar, Gair Mumkin, pasture, or government.
-These classifications carry no private transfer rights.
-A seller claiming these are transferable is misrepresenting the legal status.
+Land type in the Khasra is Beed, Banjar, Gair Mumkin, pasture or government.
+These carry no private transfer rights — the seller is misrepresenting.

-Scheduled Area district (Banswara, Dungarpur, or tribal belt) and seller is tribal without confirmed Collector approval.
-Fifth Schedule protections apply.
-Transfer to non-tribals without Collector approval is void.
-The land will be restored to the tribal owner.
+Scheduled Area district (Banswara, Dungarpur) with a tribal seller lacking Collector approval.
+Fifth Schedule protections apply; transfer to non-tribals without approval is void.

-Tenant entry visible in old Jamabandi or mutation register and seller dismisses it as historical.
+A tenant entry is visible in the old Jamabandi or mutation register and is dismissed as historical.
 Khatedar Tenant rights are heritable and strong under Rajasthan tenancy law.
-An old tenant entry that has not been formally resolved creates a risk to peaceful possession after purchase.

-Government-allotted plot (landless scheme) being sold without confirming it is outside the 150 sq yard inalienable allotment category.
-Allotted plots up to 150 sq yards to landless agriculturists are inalienable except for specific mortgage purposes.
-Any private sale is void.
-Verify the allotment category before any advance.
+A government-allotted plot (landless scheme) is being sold without confirming it is outside the 150 sq yard inalienable category.
+Plots up to 150 sq yards are inalienable except for specific mortgage purposes.

 VIII

-Rajasthan Land and Plot Buyer Checklist: Documents to Verify Before You Buy
+Rajasthan Land Buyer Checklist: Documents to Verify Before You Buy

 Revenue Records (Apna Khata)